kabeer-prog/image-filter-starter-code/README.md

 # Udagram Image Filtering Microservice

+Here is the github repo link for the project:https://github.com/kabeer-prog/image-filter-starter-code Here is a url to the live project: http://udagram-kabeer-dev.us-east-1.elasticbeanstalk.com/

 Udagram is a simple cloud application developed alongside the Udacity Cloud Engineering Nanodegree.
-It allows users to register and log into a web client, post photos to the feed, and process photos using an image filtering microservice.
+It allows users to register and log into a web client, post photos to the feed, and process photos using an image filtering microservice.This projects is a simple image filtering program that takes in an image, filters it and deployed on AWS beanstalk.

 The project is split into three parts:
 1. [The Simple Frontend](https://github.com/udacity/cloud-developer/tree/master/course-02/exercises/udacity-c2-frontend)